 After a long day of travel (my Kenya Airways Flight from JFK in New York direct to Nairobi was almost 14 hours!)
 I am now comfortably ensconced at Dan Otieno’s place near Ramula, Kenya.
 We are quite literally on the Equator.
 I can cross the equator, changing hemispheres back and forth within an half hour’s walk along the road.
 I haven’t (yet) done the test to see if water drains in a different circular direction in the North than in the South.

 I have known Dan since 2004 and have see him one place or another in East Africa almost annually up until the COVID pandemic shut down international travel.
 We are like family.
 I am not sure who adopted whom.
 I have been to this homestead three times previously.
-The last time was to attend his marriage to Mercy, who is a Clinical Officer at a clinic about an hour away.
+The last time was to attend his marriage to Mercy, who is a Clinical Officer at a clinic about three hours away.
 His 4-year-old daughter is named Heather Maddie.
 We have quickly become fast friends, bonding over Paw Patrol.
 She speaks pretty fluent English with a Kenyan accent and will soon learn both Luo and Swahili as well.
 She looks at books, turning the pages and taking in the photos and when she closes the book she says “and they all lived happily ever after.”

 Like my family at home, they all call me Dedo here.
 I took on that name when first granddaughter, Maddy, was born 21 years ago.
 I was working in Bosnia at the time and wasn’t quite ready to be “Grandpa” so I took on the Bosnian name for Grandfather, Dedo.
 It stuck.
 Now adults and children alike here in this household call me Dedo.